datrics-ai/datrics-json/README.md

 Open source library for the **Datrics** models deserialization

 ## Initial source
-The solution is the extension of https://github.com/mlrequest/sklearn-json library
+The solution is based on https://github.com/mlrequest/sklearn-json library

 ## Getting Started